-May I get a conditional admission and then take my English language proficiency test?
+Can I receive conditional admission and then take my English language proficiency test?

 - No, the Department of Mechanical Engineering requires proof of English proficiency before an applicant may be considered for graduate studies admission.

-- No, we do not require this test.
+- No, we do not require a GRE score.

-Please visit link to the Labour Market Report for information on demand for Engineers with Graduate Degrees.
+Please read the Labour Market Report for information on demand for engineers with graduate degrees.

-- You will gain advanced training & knowledge through coursework and other study
+- You will gain advanced training and knowledge and work with advanced technologies

-- Taking a postgraduate degree will differentiate you from the rest of your peers
+- A postgraduate degree will set you apart from your peers

 - Enhanced career options (technical and/or managerial)